Web3-Pi/web3-reverse-proxy-docs/docs/configuration.md

 The default configuration can be overriden with `.env` file or environment variables.

+In order to provide file configuration, create an empty file `.env` in the place of running the Web3 Pi proxy.
+Any environment record in the file overrides the default value.

 ## Ethereum nodes

-The list of connected Ethereum nodes are to be passed in the `.env`, an example
+The list of connected Ethereum nodes are to be passed in the `.env`, an example of the `.env` file
 ```
 ETH_ENDPOINTS='[{"name": "rpi5", "url": "http://192.168.1.90:8545/"}, {"name": "rpi4", "url": "http://192.168.1.224:8545/"} ]'
 ```